 We also focus on continually looking for additional program offerings and flexibility around financing relationships.
-Giving SMEs the ability to manage their spend appropriately especially as they scale their business.
+Giving SMEs the ability to manage their spending appropriately especially as they scale their business.

 We are now also in the office collaboration business!
 Creating meeting room products that help enable broad-based collaboration in all organizations but especially with our turnkey offer in the small-medium more importantly.

-All of this is enhanced by a great reseller business in Canada that can help to provide end-to-end value to SME.
+All of this is enhanced by a great reseller business in Canada that can help to provide end-to-end value to SMEs.

 What is your final piece of advice to Canadian entrepreneurs when it comes to technology?